BMI — Body Mass...What?

 We have all heard the term BMI, but do we know what that means, how to calculate it and whether it’s a good indicator of health status?
-We are here to break it down for you.
+Nutrition for Longevity is here to break it down for you.

 BMI is our Body Mass Index.
 It is a measure of body fat based on height and weight.1 In English measurements, it can be calculated as follows: weight (lb) / [height (in)]2 x 703.2 With that number, you are able to determine your weight category.
 A BMI less than 18.5 is considered underweight.1 A BMI of 18.5–24.9 is considered normal.1 Overweight is defined as 25–29.9.1 A BMI of 30 or greater is considered obese.1

 Pros of BMI

 A positive of BMI is that it is a quick and easy way to determine weight status.
 In just a minute, a person can do the calculation on their own and see which category they fit into.
 At the doctor’s office, the doctor can quickly determine BMI and make a certain recommendation based on the results.
 A significant number of studies has shown that a high BMI predicts a higher risk of chronic disease.3 There are no costs or expenses associated with calculating BMI.
 It is simple and straightforward.
 These days, most of us are looking to simplify things, especially when it comes to our health.

 Cons of BMI

 While a pro of BMI is that it is simple, a con is that it may be too simple.
 BMI does not take into account body composition.
 Muscle weighs more than fat, so if a patient has a lot of muscle the BMI will not be accurate.4 For example, if a person is very muscular with little body fat, they may register a BMI over 30.
 Yet it would be clear that this person is not obese.
 In the reverse situation, someone with little muscle and higher levels of fat could have a normal BMI, but this person could be at risk of cardiovascular disease.